Jackfield: History

 Jackfield grew as a river port for nearby Broseley and Benthall (which are situated high above the Severn) and is a notable part of the area's famous early industrial activity.
 The first railway in Shropshire and second in Great Britain was built here – by 1605, the lord of the manor of Broseley, James Clifford, had constructed a wooden railway (usually termed a wagonway) from his coal mines to the river at Jackfield.
 It has recently been suggested that this is older than the Wollaton Wagonway which is generally thought to be the earliest such wagonway.
 There was a pottery here from at least 1634 and corn mills existed along the stream that flowed into the river.
 The wooden railway also followed the route of this stream, which is the valley which Calcutts Road runs down.

 The potteries flourished and became known for their drinking mugs produced, and the Thursfield family from Stoke-on-Trent ("the Potteries") arrived in 1713 to set up a pottery here.
 Their Jackfield Ware (a highly vitrified black earthenware decorated with gold flowers and figures) became famous around the mid-18th century.
 Manufacture of pottery continued throughout the 19th and 20th centuries, with specialism moving on to the production of tiles, including high quality encaustic tiles, and this manufacture continues today albeit on a small scale (in part to replace Jackfield-made tiles in conservation work, including on the London Underground and the Houses of Parliament).
 Jackfield Tile Museum is one of the ten museums of the Ironbridge Gorge Museum Trust.

 For about a hundred years, from 1862 to 1963, the Severn Valley railway line ran through the area, on its route between Shrewsbury and Bridgnorth.
 There were sidings to support the several tile works in the area, along with Jackfield Halt for passengers.
 Little remains of the railway except the unusually large level crossing gates, which spanned sidings as well as the main running line, now the largest surviving in the UK.
 Some lengths of the trackbed today serve as a vehicle-free route for pedestrians and cyclists.

 A major landslip in 1952 devastated a large part of the centre of Jackfield and resulted in some parts of the village (such as between the Tile Museum and Salthouses) being abandoned.
 27 cottages were lost in the 1952 landslide, in the Salthouses area, and the river was narrowed by about 15 yards.
 Separately, the Werps was the most eastern part of Jackfield but had been abandoned by the end of the 1950s.

-In late 2013 Telford & Wrekin Council confirmed that government funding had been granted to carry out a stabilisation scheme in the area.
+In late 2013 Telford and Wrekin Council confirmed that government funding had been granted to carry out a stabilisation scheme in the area.
 The main works for this were completed in October 2016.
 During these works in 2014 the remains of several houses that were buried in 1952 were uncovered.